 One of the most significant advantages of brand licensing is the guarantee of authenticity.
 Licensed products are legally sanctioned by the brand owner, ensuring that they meet the brand's quality standards and are officially recognized as legitimate.
 This is crucial for maintaining brand integrity and customer trust.

-For retailers and consumers, purchasing brand-licensed products provides assurance that the items are genuine, not counterfeit.
+For retailers and consumers, purchasing brand-licensed products provides assurance that the items are not counterfeit.
 This authenticity is backed by the legal agreement between the licensor and licensee, which includes stringent quality control measures.
 This ensures that the licensed products accurately represent the brand and maintain its reputation in the marketplace.

 The Intricacies of Brand Licensing